FAQs

 Do you run counter-deception courses?

 At Artifice we see counter-deception as a means to recognise when structural deception is being employed by an adversary.
 In this respect, we argue that counter-deception is not just about detecting lying in interpersonal interaction.
 A fundamental, and often overlooked principle is that deception and counter-deception are symbiotic – the study and practice of one application is mutually beneficial for the study and practice of the other.
-For this reason, all our deception courses have explicit counter-deception elements.
-These include our own Counter-Deception Critiquing Approach and the use of our Deception Analytics methods to break down deceptive action and graphically represent it for use in case studies and other intelligence products.
+For this reason, all our deceptive thinking skills courses have explicit counter-deception elements.
+These include our own Counter-Deception Critiquing Approach and the use of our of system to break down deceptive action and graphically represent it for use in case studies and other intelligence products.

 Can anyone attend your courses?

 Our courses are not open to the general public.
-However, outside of select government customer organisations we do offer consultancy to commercial organisations that need to exploit deception in a defensive context.
+However, outside of government organisations we do offer consultancy to commercial organisations that need to exploit deception in a defensive context and elite sports competitors seeking psychological overmatch in their gameplay.

 Why can’t I book directly onto one of your courses?